Fresno State vs. New Mexico NCAA Football Odds, Plays and Insights | November 13, 2021

 - Fresno State has six wins against the spread in 10 games this year.

-- The Bulldogs have been favored by 24.5 points or more three times this season and have covered the spread in two of them.
+- The Bulldogs have covered the spread twice this season when favored by 24.5 points or more (in three chances).

-- Fresno State's games this year have hit the over five times in 10 opportunities (50%).
+- Fresno State has eclipsed the over/under in 50% of its opportunities this year (five times in 10 games with a set point total).

-- When Fresno State records more than 26.1 points, it is 4-2 against the spread and 6-0 overall.
+- Fresno State is 4-2 against the spread and 6-0 overall this season when the team records more than 26.1 points.

 - In games that Fresno State churns out more than 343.7 yards, the team is 5-4 against the spread and 6-3 overall.

-- The Bulldogs have turned the ball over nine more times (20 total) than the Lobos have forced a turnover (11) this season.
+- This year, the Bulldogs have turned the ball over 20 times, nine more than the Lobos' takeaways (11).

 - Find the latest spread and moneyline odds for Fresno State at SISportsbook.